 One political commentator used the term "binary" election to describe the choice Americans face in electing a president.
 Some voters don't even realize there are more than two choices on the ballot.
-However binary is an appropriate word because it is a winner takes all (in a narrowly, but significant sense) system and for a variety of reasons it is far too expensive to mount a viable third party.
+However binary is an appropriate word because it is a winner takes all (in a narrow, but significant sense) system and for a variety of reasons it is far too expensive to mount a viable third party.

 So in essence there are two choices, which some people pare down to: liberals and conservatives.
 That is over simplified, but generally the candidates form packages that are most easily described that way.

 In truth most people have a streak of conservatism in them because they are most comfortable with the status quo.
-However the conservatives with money want to protect and expand their control while those who hope to reach the top of wealth want to protect their path.
+However the conservatives with money want to protect and expand their control while others who hope to reach the top of wealth want to protect their path.
 This means that the smart money wants rules that in effect give them an edge.
 In reality most Americans (indeed most people) are content to stay in their comfort zone, but do notice that they are being taken advantage of.
-Examining the program set out by the monied conservatives would be rejected by the majority of voters.
+Examining the program set out by the moneyed conservatives would be rejected by the majority of voters.
 Their solution has been to partner with what are labeled "social conservatives."

 Social conservatism is a loose term which can be a bit slippery to define and many of us share some views but not others.
 Many of us evolve our thinking regarding what is acceptable and what is good.
 We all discriminate in one way or another, but we come to view some discrimination as unfair and even counter productive.
 Some of us appreciate that the world is changing and some new things and ideas need to be considered.
 Some issues which might upset the status quo can no longer be ignored.